 Storing

-Store this homemade compote in the fridge stored in an airtight container or mason jar.
+Store this homemade compote in the fridge in an airtight container or mason jar for up to 5 days.

 Freezing